ml-research/blendrl-dev/README_NUDGE_GROUP.md

    ```bash
    python play_gui.py --env-name donkeykong --agent-path out_donkeykong/runs/donkeykong_softmax_blender_logic_lr_0.00025_llr_0.00025_blr_0.00025_gamma_0.99_bentcoef_0.01_numenvs_100_steps_128__0
    ```
 *Attention.
-The weights are not updating correctly because of the unidentified technical  problems.
-During the creation of the environment and testing the problem was not present.*
+The weights for Donekykong are not updating correctly because of the unidentified technical problems.
+During the creation of the environment and testing the problem was not present.
+More information is provided in the Project Report.*

 ## Train agents